Cash ISA Account

 - No notice is required for cash withdrawals up to £500.
 A minimum of 24 hours notice for cash withdrawals up to £2,500.

 - Withdrawals can be made by post (cheque only) and must include a signed letter requesting the amount needed by cheque and who the cheque is made payable to and the passbook.
+A cheque will only be made payable to the account holder(s).

 - Minimum withdrawal allowed by cheque is £10.